Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Background of Distributed ML and the Paper Structure

 \subsubsection{Multi-Agent Reinforcement Learning}

-Reinforcement learning (RL) is a trial-and-error learning by interacting directly with the environment, training according to the feedbacks, and finally achieving the designed goal.
-Specifically, RL defines a decision maker as an agent and the interaction as the environment, where three essential elements: the state, action and reward, are used to describe the interaction.
-For each interaction, the client exceeds a certain state and process a corresponding action, and then obtains a feedback that alters its current state to the next state.
-However, a single RL framework has no capability to address the complex real-world problems, and thus, multi-agent reinforcement learning system (MARL) has attracted great attentions.
-Within an MARL, agents will cooperate with each other and observe the complex environment from a more comprehensive way.
+Reinforcement learning (RL) is trial-and-error learning by interacting directly with the environment, training according to the feedback, and finally achieving the designed goal.
+Specifically, RL defines a decision maker as an agent and the interaction with the environment, where three essential elements: the state, action, and reward, are used to describe the interaction.
+For each interaction, the client arrives at a certain state and processes a corresponding action, and then obtains feedback that is used to alter the current state to the next state.
+However, a single RL framework has no capability to address complex real-world problems, and thus, a multi-agent reinforcement learning system (MARL) has attracted increasing attention.
+Within a MARL, agents will cooperate with each other and observe the complex environment in a more comprehensive way.
+For example, as shown in Fig.~\ref{fig:mrl}, a three-agent reinforcement learning system, where actions and rewards are shared between different users, is provided.
+By absorbing the learning experiences from the user-self and other participants, a faster convergence rate with better performance is always achieved.
 However, compared to the single-agent setting, controlling multiple agents poses several additional challenges, such as the heterogeneity of participants, the design of achieved goals, and the more serious malicious client problem.
-Although plenty of methods have been occurred to relieve these challenges, e.g., approximate actor-critic~\cite{Li2020F2A2} and lenient-DQN, the limitations like nonseasonal communication among agents and privacy leakage, prevent the development of MARL and existing methods are unable to extend to large-scale multi-agent scenarios.
+Although a number of methods have been proposed to address these challenges, e.g., approximate actor-critic~\cite{Li2020F2A2} and lenient-DQN, limitations like nonseasonal communication among agents and privacy leakage prevent the rapid development of MARL and existing methods cannot be extended to large-scale multi-agent scenarios.